zschutzman/enumerator/README.md

 `cont` is either `rc` for rook contiguity or `qc` for queen contiguity.

-[This table](https://mggg.org/table) is a reference which contains the sizes of some of the various sets of enumerations.

 This is Julia code.
 If you already have Julia and Jupyter installed, you can set up IJulia by calling `using Pkg` and `Pkg.add("IJulia")` in the Julia REPL.
 If you don't have either of these set up, you can get Julia from the creators at julialang.org and Jupyter from jupyter.org.
+There is a [Python implementation notebook](/gridenum_nb_python.ipynb) which implements the same algorithm, but due to performance differences, the Julia code runs about ten times faster than the Python code.